 Nature-based solutions, sometimes called “green infrastructure,” incorporate the natural environment and constructed systems that mimic natural processes in an integrated network that benefits nature and people.
-A green infrastructure approach to community planning helps diverse community members come together to balance environmental and economic goals.
+This approach to community planning helps diverse community members come together to balance environmental and economic goals.

 Local speakers have included representatives from the Delaware Chapter of the Nature Conservancy, the City of Seaford, the Delaware Center for Horticulture, and DNREC Wetland Assessment and Monitoring Program, and the City of Laurel.
 They provided expertise on Delaware-centric best practices as well as local resources for participants to use for implementation.

 Landscape Conservation in Delaware: Milford Neck Conservation Area (Delaware Chapter of The Nature Conservancy)

 Washington Street Flood Control & Stormwater Retrofits (City of Seaford/George, Miles and Buhr, LLC)

 Site Scale Examples in Urban Settings (Delaware Center for Horticulture)